 Headings provide structure to a web page.
 So, 'heading 2' indicates a subsection of 'heading 1', 'heading 4' indicates a subsection of 'heading 3' and so on.
 They should not be used for font or presentation effects.
 Misusing heading styles - eg. to make text appear a certain size - makes it difficult for users with special software to understand how the page is organised and to navigate it.

-Our WYSIWYG editor allows coordinators and publishers to select heading styles from 1 - 6.
+Our web editor allows coordinators and publishers to select heading styles from 1 - 6.

 Because the title of your page will always be heading 1, all subsequent sub-headings should follow accordingly from there.
 That is,